Michael D. Traister

-Michael is a partner who maintains a wide-ranging litigation and trial practice in both state and federal court.
+Michael is the firm’s Managing Partner and maintains a wide-ranging litigation and trial practice in both state and federal court.
 Since joining Murray Plumb & Murray in 1995, he has honed his litigation and dispute resolution expertise, fueled by a love of building and making arguments.

 Michael’s practice has a particular focus on business, construction, real estate and probate matters.
 He also has extensive experience in the land use and zoning areas; has handled numerous boundary, easement, zoning, and development disputes; and has successfully tried significant eminent domain cases to verdict.
 He has served as chair of the New Lawyers Section of the Maine Bar Association and is currently chair of the Town of North Yarmouth Zoning Board of Appeals and moderator of the Town of North Yarmouth Annual Town Meeting.